heynikhill/d-demo/README.md

 # d-demo
-This is demo for git and github classes.
+This is demo for git and github classe's.